Hierarchical Path: Seven Years War (Main Page) >> Armies >> Russian Army >> Don Cossacks

 During the campaigns of the Seven Years' War, the Don Cossacks represented the major part of the Cossacks who accompanied the Russian Army in Eastern Europe.
-Four sotnias of Don Cossacks accompanied the Observation Corps.
+As mentioned before, four sotnias of Don Cossacks accompanied the Observation Corps.

-Already in 1756, 8 regiments, totalling some 4,000 men, were stationed in the Governments of Moscow and Belgorod under Brigadier Krasnoshtshokov.
+Already in 1756, 8 regiments, totalling some 4,000 men, were stationed in the Governments of Moscow and Belgorod under Brigadier Krasnoshyokov.
 They were soon sent to Courland.
 They were designated as the "Old Command" to distinguish them from the other regiments who joined the army in 1757.

-In 1758, several regiments of Don Cossaks took part in the invasion of East Prussia.
+In 1758, several regiments of Don Cossacks took part in the invasion of East Prussia.
 In April, 2,000 Don Cossacks crossed the Vistula.

 At the outbreak of the Seven Years' War, the Don Cossacks did not wear uniforms.
 Their clothes were strongly influence by their oriental neighbours (Turks, Kalmuks, Circassians, Tatars).
 They dressed in bright colours and used much velvet and silk embroidered with lace and braids.

-Sukhorukov, a Russian historian, describes various Don Cossacks: one wearing an azure satin coat with several silver stripes and a pearl necklace, another wearing a damask or velvet sleeveless kaftan and a dark brown woollen coat edged blue, with brown silk stripes and a last one wearing a damask or velvet coat with gold buttons, fastened with silver clasps and azure button lacest.
+Sukhorukov, a Russian historian, describes various Don Cossacks: one wearing an azure satin coat with several silver stripes and a pearl necklace, another wearing a damask or velvet sleeveless kaftan and a dark brown woollen coat edged blue, with brown silk stripes and a last one wearing a damask or velvet coat with gold buttons, fastened with silver clasps and azure button laces.
 All of them wore Turkish style silk sashes with a damask knife in a black scabbard with silver fittings.
 They also wore baggy trousers, red, yellow or green Circassian boots and a fleece hat with a velvet crown.
 Caftan could be made of brocade, velvet, satin and damask.

 George, an XVIIIth century ethnographer describes their clothing as follows: